Orchestra in Residence

 Tickets are available from the Barbican box office - by phone on 0844 854 2757, or via their web site.
 You can collect tickets during box office opening hours which are 10:00am to 2:00pm on weekdays - or from 6:30pm on concert days.
 Please note that SMG charge additional card and transaction fees that are outside our control.

 We would urge anyone wanting to come to our concerts to try and sort out their tickets before turning up on the night.
-The box office is open from 6:30pm on the day of the concert, but it can get very busy.
+The box office is open from 6:30pm on the day of the concert, but it can get very busy just before the concerts!

-The box office also will sell discounted parking tickets for the QPark on Kent Street at the rear of the Barbcan.
+The box office also sell discounted parking tickets for the QPark on Kent Street at the rear of the Barbican.